Comparison of $\Lambda$CDM and $R_h = ct$ with updated galaxy cluster $f_{gas}$ measurements using Bayesian inference: Analysis and Results

 \subsection{Model}

-Similar to M22, our model for the gas mass fraction also includes various astrophysical nuisance parameters in addition to the dependence on cosmology.
-We use the same parameterization as in M22 and is described as follows:
+Similar to MMA22, our model for the gas mass fraction also includes various astrophysical nuisance parameters in addition to the dependence on cosmology.
+We use the same parameterization as in MMA22 and is described as follows:

-where $\Omega_b$ and $\Omega_m$ are the matter densities, whose values we obtain from Planck 2020 cosmology~\cite{Planck2018}.
-This ratio is a measure of the baryonic to dark matter density (or the cosmic baryon fraction), which we assume (similar to M16) is independent of redshift for our cluster sample. $\gamma(z,M_{2500})$ is the gas depletion factor and is parameterized according to: